Jeffrey W. McClurken

 M.A., American History, 1997, Johns Hopkins University, Baltimore, MD.

-Fields of Study: Nineteenth-Century America, American South, British Colonial America, American Social and Cultural History (subfield in the History of Education), History of American Technology
+Fields of Study: 19th Century America, American South, British Colonial America, Social and Cultural History (subfield in the History of Education), History of American Technology

 B.A., History, 1994, Mary Washington College, Fredericksburg, VA.